STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

    |hpx| runtime.

 |hpx| also supports suspending individual thread pools and threads.
 For details
-on how to do that see the documentation for :cpp:class:`hpx::threads::thread_pool_base`.
+on how to do that, see the documentation for :cpp:class:`hpx::threads::thread_pool_base`.

 Automatically suspending worker threads
 ---------------------------------------